claybrooks/fluent-packet/README.md

     }
 }

-// If reference type A has a custom serializer, you can get access to it lazily
+// If ReferenceTypeA has a custom serializer, you can get access to it lazily
-// It must be done lazily, ordering of serializer registering is not guaranteed public class ReferenceTypeBSerializer : Serializer<ReferenceTypeB>
+// It must be done lazily, ordering of serializer registration is not guaranteed.
+All registration
+// is guaranteed to be complete after construction and prior to the first (de)serialize call public class ReferenceTypeBSerializer : Serializer<ReferenceTypeB>
 {
     private readonly Lazy<ISerializer<ReferenceTypeA>> _referenceTypeASerializer;